haydarmanaf/Gettingandcleaningdata/README.md

 * Save run_analysis.R to  C:~\UCI HAR Dataset\

+* You MUST intialize "C:~\UCI HAR Dataset\" as your working directory prior to running

+* After the file path has been set:

   source("run_analysis.R")

 * Run script, which will load all files in the folder and will save two datasets: